ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 # External Access

-The **External Access** table is responsible for granting external and internal users access to specific customer data.
+The **External Access** table is responsible for granting external and internal users access to specific customer data in the **[Client Center](https://docs.erp.net/tech/modules/crm/clientcenter/index.html)**.

-In the case of the **[Client Center](https://docs.erp.net/tech/modules/crm/clientcenter/index.html)**, it allows customers' individual users to see exactly what they need once they log into the platform.
+It allows customers' individual users to see exactly what they need once they log into the platform.

 ![pictures](pictures/customers_external_access.png)